selinaerhabor/memory-game/README.md

 ## 5.2  Running the code locally:
 The repository for this website can be cloned using the command below in Cloud 9 workspace terminal:

 ```sh
 $ git clone https://selinaerhabor.github.io/memory-game.git
 ```

 ## 5.3 Discussion on the differences between the development code and the deployed Code Version:

 * Addition of browser alerts to keep users informed of why a feature is inactive or why their game ended.
 These alerts occur for incorrect play, when the hint button is pressed when level is being attempted and when game is completed.
+The browser alerts are also useful for not blocking the game's interface completely something that came in handy for the hintButtonDisabled function.

-* Made redundant the use of ` div.style.backgroundColor` for the buzzers in order to remove the need for using `!important` to ensure the background color changes to its active state when pressed.
+* Made redundant the use of `div.style.backgroundColor` for the buzzers in order to remove the need for using `!important` to ensure the background color changes to its active state when pressed.
-`function greenLight(div){
-      div.style.backgroundColor = "#13ff7c";
-    }

-    function greenInactive(div){
-      div.style.backgroundColor = "#00a74a";
-    }`

 ## 6. Credits